 Can I still recover compensation if I had a pre-existing condition?

 Yes.
-Insurance companies often argue that conditions like diabetes or vascular disease caused the amputation rather than the accident.
-California law allows compensation if the accident substantially contributed to or worsened your condition.
-Medical evidence and expert testimony are key in these cases.
+Insurance companies often argue that conditions such as diabetes or vascular disease caused the amputation rather than the accident.
+California law allows recovery if the accident substantially contributed to or worsened your condition.
+Medical evidence and expert testimony are critical in these cases.

 What if my amputation resulted from a vehicle or truck accident?